GleammerRay/WineSteam/README.md

 ## Installation

-(Flatpak installation) Execute the line below to get the required dependenicies on Ubuntu or another Debian-based distribution:
+Execute the line below to get the required dependenicies on Ubuntu or another Debian-based distribution:
 ```bash
 sudo apt install git util-linux flatpak
 ```